Head and Neck Tumor Segmentation from [18F]F-FDG PET/CT Images Based on 3D Diffusion Model: Results

-As previously mentioned, most existing diffusion models are in 2D format.
-In this work we proposed 3D DDPM to better extract the information existing between neighboring slices for 3D image segmentation.
-To demonstrate the effectiveness of 3D-based diffusion models, we conducted an experiment to compare the performance of 3D and 2D DDPM.
-The network structure utilized in 2D DDPM was set to be the same as that of 3D DDPM, except that 3D convolutional layers and down/up-sample layers were replaced by the corresponding 2D operations.
-The 2D DDPM was trained using 2D patches with the size of $96\times96$, which were randomly cropped from 2D slices of the transverse view.
-We also ensured that the number of trainable parameters for the two models were the same.
 Quantitative and qualitative comparisons of 2D and 3D DDPM are presented in Table~\ref{tab_2D3D} and Figure~\ref{fig_results_2d}, respectively.
-From the quantitative results in Table~\ref{tab_2D3D}, it is obvious that 3D DDPM achieved the best performance across all four metrics.
-Qualitative results indicated that 2D DDPM tended to under-segment compared to 3D DDPM.
+From the quantitative results in Table~\ref{tab_2D3D}, 3D DDPM achieved the best performance across all metrics.
+Qualitative results indicated that 2D DDPM tended to under-segment compared to 3D DDPM, consistent with the high FNR (0.351) of 2D DDPM.
 These results demonstrate the importance of the information present among neighboring slices for image segmentation tasks, and also the benefits of further extending diffusion models from 2D to 3D.

-\textbf{Comparison with Single Modality-Based Segmentations}
+\subsection{Comparison with Single Modality-Based Segmentations}

-In the previous experiments, the input for all models consisted of dual-modality information obtained from both [$^{18}$F]F-FDG PET and CT volumes, aiming to leverage the complementary information available from these distinct modalities.
-We further carried out an experiment to exam the effect of different modalities on the segmentation task by training the proposed 3D diffusion model using three different sets of input: 3D PET only, 3D CT only, and 3D PET combined with CT.
-All other aspects of the training process were kept be the same when varying the network input.
 Quantitative results of the 3D diffusion model with different network inputs are presented in Table~\ref{tab_petct}.
-The comparative results clearly highlighted the superior performance achieved with dual-modality input.
+The comparative results clearly highlighted the superior performance achieved with dual-modality input (mean DSC of 0.739 compared to less than 0.570).
 Furthermore, the model utilizing PET-only input achieved the second-best results, whereas the model relying on CT-only input performed significantly worse compared to the other two.
-This observation showed that [$^{18}$F]F-FDG was more effective at delineating H\&N tumors with high metabolic activities than CT images.
+This observation showed that [$^{18}$F]F-FDG PET was more effective at delineating H\&N tumors with high metabolic activities than CT images.
 These observations were consistent with the qualitative results presented in Figure~\ref{fig_results_petct}.
 This experiment showed that integrating information from different modalities could effectively enhance the accuracy of H\&N tumors delineation.